Adriani90/nvda-skype/readme.md

 # Skype Add-on Users Guide

-This add-on enhances the built-in app module by porting some features from Dug Lee's excellent [jaws scripts for Skype](http://www.dlee.org/skype/skypeman6.php) to NVDA.
+This add-on enhances the built-in app module by porting some features from Doug Lee's excellent [jaws scripts for Skype](http://www.dlee.org/skype/skypeman6.php) to NVDA.

 This add-on only works with the classic version of Skype desktop, not the Electron or UWP apps.
 You can download  the [latest Skype classic from this direct link](http://www.skype.com/go/getskype-full), version 7.41.0.101 at time of writing.
 If other versions of Skype are installed, you may have to uninstall them first before installing Skype classic.